 Tcl scripts are text files that have a tcl file extension and contain a set of Tcl commands designed to complete a task or set of tasks.
-In the Synplify Pro tool, you can also run Tcl scripts through the Tcl window (see Tcl Script Window, on page 56).
+You can also run Tcl scripts through the Tcl window (see Tcl Script Window, on page 54).